Spencer Steer Player Props: Reds vs. Braves

 Spencer Steer At The Plate

-- In 40.3% of his games this year, Steer has had at least one RBI.
-He's picked up more than one in 13.9% and driven in three or more of his team's runs in one contest.
+- Steer has had at least one RBI in 39.7% of his games this year (29 of 73), with two or more RBI 10 times (13.7%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 34 games this year (47.2%), including multiple runs in five games.
+- He has scored in 34 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.